 - [email protected]

-Documents to be carried to the exam centre
+Documents to be carried to the exam center

 CAT 2020 Exam Centres

-CAT exam will be conducted in 156 cities across India in 2020.
-Students can select 4 exam centres i.e they can provide 4 preferences for the test venue in CAT 2020 Form.
-CAT Exam Centres in Bangalore are many, here below we have enlisted the names of test cities in Karanataka.
+CAT 2020 will be conducted in 156 cities across India.
+Students can select 6 exam centres i.e they can provide 6 preferences for the test venue in CAT 2020 Application Form.
+Given below are the cities and the exam centres for CAT 2020.

 |Karnataka||Bengaluru, Belgaum, Bidar, Mangalore, Mysore, Shimoga, Udupi, Ramanagara, Davanagere, Chikballapur, Mandya, Kolar, Hassan, Tumkur|